Tel Dan guide starts with basics (history, map, trails, Tel Dan Stele). And then hike through the nature reserve. Let’s begin!

-All routes start together, and at some point, they split.
+All trails start together, and at some point, they split.
 Here are the signs at the split junction:

-Tel Dan reserve was upgraded in recent years, and now big parts of the short route are wheelchair and baby strollers accessible.
+Tel Dan reserve was upgraded in recent years, and now big parts of the short trail are wheelchair and baby strollers accessible.